Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 After the Key Vault is created [upload your own certificate or create a new certificate entirely](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate) and store it in the Key Vault.
 To generate a certificate in the Azure portal select **Generate** as the **Method of Certificate Creation** instead of **Import** and fill in the configuration as appropriate.

-* NOTE: If you decided to create a new certificate you should download a CER format copy of the certificate.
-You'll need this in step 4.
+If you create a new certificate you should download a CER format copy of the certificate.
+You'll need this in [step 4](#step-4-register-the-sample-with-your-azure-active-directory-tenant).

+If you decide to create the application using the scripts found in the `AppCreationScripts-withCert` directory a certificate will be generated and registered with the application.
+The certificate itself will not be stored in a Key Vault.
+You can locate the certificate in `certmgr` with the name **DaemonConsoleCert**, export this certificate as a PFX file named **DaemonConsoleCert.pfx** and load it into your Azure Key Vault as per above.
+After doing this and finishing [step 5](#step-5-configure-the-sample-to-use-your-azure-ad-tenant) your application should be configured to use this certificate.

 ### Step 3:  Update the appsettings.json file to use the certificate information in your Key Vault